kingsley113/steam_roller_cli_app/README.md

 One limitation to this program is that it cannot display detailed info on mature rated games.
 The Steam required an age validation that cannot be passed with this implementation of Nokogiri.

 SteamRoller makes use of the following classes:

-  * 'Game' class to store the game instances
+- 'Game' class to store the game instances
-  * 'Scraper' class to scrape the info from websites
+- 'Scraper' class to scrape the info from websites
-  * 'CLI' class to run and execute the program
+- 'CLI' class to run and execute the program

 # Installation Instructions

 Code can be cloned from the following GitHub repository: https://github.com/kingsley113/steam_roller_cli_app.git The bin and lib directories with class definitions are required.
 To run this CLI program, the following gems are required:
 -Nokogiri
 -Colorize
+Run '$ bundle install' to install all required gems

 # User Instructions

 1. start the program by running the bin/steamroller.rb file
 2. user is greeted and then prompted to enter 1 or 2 for which game list to review
 3. Corresponding game list is then scraped, returned and displayed.
 4. Enter a number between 1 & 15 then 'return' to select a corresponding game
 5. Enter 'more' to see additional options to perform with the list.
 6. if a game is selected, program will then display that game's detailed info, and then prompt for additional actions
 7. if 'more' is selected, program will display a list of several sort options:
    -"Sort List by x" - program will sort the current game list by "x" attribute -"Start Over" - program will reset the game instances and start at the beginning to select the game list -"Exit" - exits the program

 # License

 MIT open source license, Copyright 2021 Cameron Kingsley

 # Contributing

 If you notice a problem with the program that you believe needs improvement but you're unable to make the change yourself, you should raise a Github issue containing a clear description of the problem.